 Borghese Gallery and Museum.
 Renaissance art masterpiece collection museum in Rome, originally part of Villa Borghese park, now a separate attraction.

 The Boboli Gardens.
-Originally owned by Medici family, this now public Renaissance gardens in Florence became inspiration for Italian gardens around Europe since 18th century.
+Originally owned by the Medici family, these now public Renaissance gardens in Florence became the inspiration for Italian gardens around Europe since the 18th century.

 Basilica of Santa Croce in Florence.
 The main Franciscan church in Florence, located about 800 meters away from Duomo.

 Pompeii Archaeological Park.
-Preserved archaeological site of ancient Roman city of Pompeii which was destroyed after the catastrophic eruption of Mount Vesuvius in 79 A.D.
+The preserved archaeological site of the ancient Roman city of Pompeii which was destroyed after the catastrophic eruption of Mount Vesuvius in 79 A.D.
 Located south of Naples.